Introducing the Institute of Certified Bookkeepers

-To become a Fellow of the ICB you must pass Level 4 Qualifications and have been a MICB for the previous 2 years.
+To become a Fellow of the ICB you must pass at least three of the Level 4 ICB Qualifications and have been a MICB for the previous 2 years.
 This is the final level of membership and this entitles you to use the letters FICB after your name.

 This is where you use all of your experience of working with businesses and appreciate that small businesses may not understand what the figures are doing for them.

 So this is where you go beyond compliance, and are able to analyse a set of accounts to show how a business is doing at the moment and how it could be doing better.

 By becoming an ICB member you are demonstrating your commitment to the profession and making yourself more attractive to potential employers.

 - Networking – Build your professional network through local branch meetings, and the annual Bookkeepers Summit.